Professor-DanO/Linux-CUDA-Lllama.cpp-guide/README.md

 # Choosing and Downloading Model Files

-I recommend that you download a small model to start.
-A great place to get started is the unsloth repositories on HuggingFace:
+I recommend that you download a small model to begin.
+A great place to get started is the unsloth repository collection on HuggingFace:

 [Unsloth Qwen3-4B-Instruct-2507](https://huggingface.co/unsloth/Qwen3-4B-Instruct-2507-GGUF)